List of islands of Finland

 Within Finland's borders there are 789 islands of over 1 km2 area.
-Most of these are inhabited, and with a road connection to the mainland.
-There are all together 75,818 islands over 0,5 km2 area in Finland and with all the smaller isles, the total number of islands in Finland is 178,947.
-There are 549 permanently inhabited islands in Finland with no road connection to mainland.
+Most of these are inhabited, and have road connection to the mainland.
+There are altogether 75,818 islands that have over 0.5 km2 area in Finland and with all the smaller isles, the total number of islands in Finland is 178,947.
+There are 549 permanently inhabited islands in Finland with no road connection to the mainland.
 Many other islands are used nearly permanently for recreational purposes.